Groundhog

 What’s that? he asks, peering over his laptop.

-When a fire gets so hot, it consumes the smoke as fuel.
+When a fire gets so hot, it consumes its own smoke as fuel.

 *

-Reaching into a brush pile for kindling, there’s movement in my periphery, then a high-pitched whistle before the groundhog bolts from the pile, heading for my feet, her black eyes shining.
-Stepping to the side, my shoe catches the edge of a canvas tub and sends me to the ground.
+Reaching into a brush pile for kindling, something moves in my periphery before there’s a high-pitched whistle.
+A groundhog bolts from the brush pile, heading for my feet, her black eyes shining.
+Stepping to the side, my shoe catches the edge of a canvas tub and sends me sprawling to the ground.

-From this perspective, I can see two small heads peering from the hole she’s running for, and before I can get back on my feet, she and her pups disappear into their burrow.
+From the ground, I can see two small heads peering from the hole she’s running for.
+Before I can get back on my feet, she and her pups disappear into their burrow.

 *

 A sensation of heat pricks at my neck.
-My breath goes funny, ragged.
+My breath gets funny, ragged and fast.

 *

-I must look like a doofus, staring into the tree tops with my mouth slung open, but it feels too good to shut.
+I must look like a doof, staring into the tree tops with my mouth slung open, but it feels too good to shut.

 *